imarc/handbook/strategy.markdown

 :	Speak with key stakeholders.
 Understand and document their pain, aspirations, and goals for the project.

 Deliverables
-:	Findings are summarized either in a [Discovery Report](strategy#DiscoveryReport), or in a stand-alone stakeholder interview findings document.
+:	Findings document (typically 3–5 pages)

 Time Req
-:	32–68 hours for 6–12 stakeholders and inclusion in Discovery Report
+:	32–68 hours for 6–12 stakeholders

 Stakeholder interviews help uncover the desires and goals of each decision maker involved in the project.
 Often, the needs of different stakeholders must be balanced or prioritized; the interviews help make informed recommendations.